KyberNetwork/kyber-pro/walkthroughs/walkthrough2.md

   console.log("done");
 })();
 ```
-**These scenarios are just as an illustration as to how you can manage different  rates, you can decide on the suitable numbers.**
+**These scenarios, prices are just as an illustration and assumptions as to how you can manage different  rates, you can decide on the suitable numbers.**

 ## 2) Setting an Imbalance Step Function: